Peopling of the Americas: Environmental changes during deglaciation

-Pollen data indicate a warm period culminating between 14k and 11k 14C years BP (17k-13k cal years BP) followed by cooling between 11k-10k 14C years BP (13k-11.5k cal years BP).
+Pollen data indicate a warm period culminating between 17,000 and 13,000 BP followed by cooling between 13,000 and 11,500 BP.
 Coastal areas deglaciated rapidly as coastal alpine glaciers, then lobes of Cordilleran ice, retreated.
 The retreat was accelerated as sea levels rose and floated glacial termini.
-It has been estimated that the coast range was fully ice-free between 16k and 15k cal years BP.
+It has been estimated that the coast range was fully ice-free between 16,000 and 15,000 BP.
 Littoral marine organisms colonized shorelines as ocean water replaced glacial meltwater.
-Replacement of herb/shrub tundra by coniferous forests was underway by 12.4k 14C years BP (15k cal years BP) north of Haida Gwaii.
+Replacement of herb/shrub tundra by coniferous forests was underway by 15,000 BP north of Haida Gwaii.
 Eustatic sea level rise caused flooding, which accelerated as the rate grew more rapid.

 The inland Cordilleran and Laurentide ice sheets retreated more slowly than did the coastal glaciers.
-Opening of an ice-free corridor did not occur until after 13k to 12k cal years BP.
+Opening of an ice-free corridor did not occur until after 13,000 to 12,000 BP.
 The early environment of the ice-free corridor was dominated by glacial outwash and meltwater, with ice-dammed lakes and periodic flooding from the release of ice-dammed meltwater.
 Biological productivity of the deglaciated landscape increased slowly.
-The earliest possible viability of the ice-free corridor as a human migration route has been estimated at 11.5k cal years BP.
+The earliest possible viability of the ice-free corridor as a human migration route has been estimated at 11,500 BP.

-Birch forests were advancing across former herb tundra in Beringia by 14.3ka 14C years BP (17k cal years BP) in response to climatic amelioration, indicating increased productivity of the landscape.
+Birch forests were advancing across former herb tundra in Beringia by 17,000 BP in response to climatic amelioration, indicating increased productivity of the landscape.

 Analyses of biomarkers and microfossils preserved in sediments from Lake E5 and Burial Lake in northern Alaska suggest early humans burned Beringian landscapes as early as 34,000 years ago.
 The authors of these studies suggest that fire was used as means of hunting megafauna.

 Chronology, reasons for, and sources of migration

-The Indigenous peoples of the Americas have ascertained archaeological presence in the Americas dating back to about 15,000 years ago.
+The Indigenous peoples of the Americas have an ascertained archaeological presence in the Americas dating back to about 15,000 years ago.
 More recent research, however, suggests a human presence dating to between 18,000 and 26,000 years ago, during the Last Glacial Maximum.

 There remain uncertainties regarding the precise dating of individual sites and regarding conclusions drawn from population genetics studies of contemporary Native Americans.